On the best lattice quantizers: Upper bound

-We now return to the question of whether the lattice generated by $\bB(a)$ in \eqref{e:bproda} is locally optimal at $a=\aopt$.
-It was observed at the end of Sec.~\ref{s:product} that under the assumptions of Corollary~\ref{t:ropt}, $G(\aopt)$ is locally \emph{minimal} with respect to variations in $\bB_1$ and $\aopt\bB_2$, which are the upper-left and bottom-right submatrices of $\bB(\aopt)$.
-On the other hand, it follows from Theorem \ref{t:upper} that $G(\aopt)$ is locally \emph{maximal} with respect to variations about $\bzero$ in the bottom-left submatrix of $\bB(\aopt)$.
-By analogy, it can also be shown that $G(\aopt)$ is locally maximal with respect to variations in the top-right submatrix of $\bB(\aopt)$.
+We now return to the question of whether the optimal product $\Lambda(\ba)$ generated by $\bB(\ba)$ in \eqref{e:bproda} is always locally optimal at $\ba=\baopt$.
+It was observed in Corollary~\ref{t:ropt} that if $\Lambda_1,\ldots,\Lambda_k$ are locally optimal, then $G(\baopt)$ is locally \emph{minimal} with respect to perturbations in any submatrix $a_i \bB_i$ about its local optimum.
+On the other hand, it follows from Theorem \ref{t:upper} that $G(\baopt)$ is locally \emph{maximal} with respect to perturbations about $\bzero$ in any submatrix below the block diagonal of $\bB(\baopt)$.
+The same theorem holds if \eqref{e:bhbhb} is replaced by an upper-triangular matrix $\bB$.
+This proves that $G(\baopt)$ is also locally maximal with respect to perturbations about $\bzero$ \emph{above} the block diagonal of $\bB(\baopt)$.
+Since the NSM increases for any perturbations in the submatrices on the diagonal of \eqref{e:bproda} and decreases for any perturbations in submatrices either below or above the block diagonal, the first derivative of $G$ with respect to these entries must vanish: the NSM has a \emph{saddle point} at $\bB(\baopt)$.
+In conclusion, all lattices that fulfill \eqref{e:white} are \emph{not} locally optimal.

-Since the NSM must decrease for any variations of either the top-right or bottom-left blocks of $\bB$, the first derivative of $G$ with respect to these entries must vanish.
-If the product lattice $\Lamp$ is locally or globally optimal, then the NSM must increase for any variations of $\bB_1$ or $\bB_2$, and hence the first derivative of $G$ with respect to those entries must also vanish.
-Since all first derivatives vanish, and the NSM increases in some directions and decreases in others, we conclude that the NSM has a \emph{saddle point} at $\bB(\aopt)$.